KM016/WeatherDataAnalysis/README.md

 ### Steps Involved

 1. **Data Preprocessing**: Load and clean the datasets to remove missing or erroneous values.
-Organize the data to analyze the daily trends, overall pollution levels, and meteorological influences.
+Organise the data to analyze the daily trends, overall pollution levels, and meteorological influences.
 2. **Pollution Level Comparison**:
    - Compare **PM10** and **PM2.5** levels between the urban and rural sites.
    - Analyze hourly trends to identify peak pollution times during the day.
 3. **Correlation Analysis**:
    - Investigate the correlation between **nitrogen dioxide** and particulate matter.
    - Use a heatmap to explore relationships between meteorological factors and air pollutants (PM10, PM2.5).
-4. **Visualization**: Plot daily and hourly trends, and display the correlation between variables using heatmaps.
+4. **Visualisation**: Plot daily and hourly trends, and display the correlation between variables using heatmaps.

 ### Key Findings